 Bünte & Remmler Flamingo Desk Lamp

-Materials: Black painted square beam perforated lampshade, white painted inside.
-Square white painted base.
+Materials: Square white painted metal base.
+Black painted elongated square beam lampshade with many elongated slots, painted white inside.
 Both painted with wrinkle paint.
-Chrome rods, knee joint and square screws.
+2 small chrome rods.
+Chrome knee joint on the lampshade and square joint in the middle.
 Some metal parts.
-Bakelite socket.
+Bakelite E27 socket.

 Lampshade: 18 x 9 x 9 cm / 7.08 x 3.54 x 3.54”